-Full-time students who need to temporarily interrupt their enrollment for academic, personal or medical reasons may submit a petition for a leave of absence (LOA).
-A written explanation detailing the nature of the situation (e.g., family emergency, academic difficulties, or other reasons) must be submitted with the petition for a leave of absence.
+Full-time students who need to temporarily interrupt their enrollment for academic, personal or medical reasons may submit a petition for a leave of absence (LOA) through BidReg.
+A written explanation detailing the nature of the situation (e.g., family emergency, academic difficulties, or other reasons) must be submitted with the petition.
 Students will be notified in writing (via an e-mail communication) if their request is approved.